Edvard Kardelj

 Edvard Kardelj ([ˈéːdʋaɾt kaɾˈdéːl]; 27 January 1910 – 10 February 1979), also known by the pseudonyms Bevc, Sperans, and Krištof, was a Yugoslav politician and economist.
 He was one of the leading members of the Communist Party of Slovenia before World War II.
-During the war, Kardelj was one of the leaders of the Liberation Front of the Slovenian People and a Slovene Partisan, and after the war he was a federal political leader in the Socialist Federal Republic of Yugoslavia and led the Yugoslav delegation in peace talks with Italy over the border dispute in the Julian March.
+During the war, Kardelj was one of the leaders of the Liberation Front of the Slovenian People and a Slovene Partisan.
+After the war, he was a federal political leader in the Socialist Federal Republic of Yugoslavia.
+He led the Yugoslav delegation in peace talks with Italy over the border dispute in the Julian March.

 Kardelj was the main creator of the Yugoslav system of workers' self-management.
 He was an economist and a full member of both the Slovene Academy of Sciences and Arts and the Serbian Academy of Sciences and Arts.
 He also played a major role in foreign policy by designing the fundamental ideological basis for the Yugoslav policy of nonalignment in the 1950s and the 1960s.